Haryana asks Centre to hike oxygen quota, denies Delhi govt charge that supply stopped from plant | Health

 ''There is absolutely nothing like that.
 Some storage tankers of the company are reaching Faridabad plant from Meerut and once they reach, as usual, they will fill and supply.
 No one in the administration has hampered anything,'' Mittal told PTI.

 Vardhan said that from the Faridabad plant supply go to 32 hospitals, of which 25 are in Delhi.
-The Union minister, meanwhile, also said what is happening in north India because of the great surge in cases is that the number of patients requiring oxygen support has gone up.
+The chief secretary, meanwhile, also said what is happening in north India because of the great surge in cases is that the number of patients requiring oxygen support has gone up.

 Referring to Haryana, he said oxygen plants in the state have a capacity of 270 MT, out of which the Centre had fixed allocations for Delhi at 140 MT and 80 MT for Haryana.